 For more information about cancer statistics in Aboriginal Western Australians, see our Cancer in Aboriginal people fact sheet (pdf 310kb)

-For more information about skin cancer statistics, see our Western Australian Skin Cancer Statistics factsheet (pdf 374kb).
+For more information about skin cancer statistics, see our Western Australia Skin Cancer Statistics factsheet (pdf 755kb).

-- Is the third most common cancer diagnosed in Western Australian men and the second most common in women.
+- Bowel cancer is the second most common cancer diagnosed in both Western Australian men and women.

-For more information about bowel cancer statistics,see our see our Western Australian Bowel Cancer Statistics factsheet (pdf 306kb).
+For more information about bowel cancer statistics, see our Western Australian Bowel Cancer Statistics factsheet (pdf 306kb).

 Learn more about bowel cancer.